birukbk/Current-Weather-Application/README.md

-# web-data-with-JSON-AND-AJAX
+# Web-data-with-JSON-AND-AJAX
 School project
-Web Data with XML, JSON and AJAX
+Current Weather Application
-JSON:with a structure capable of holding current weather data for cities across the UK
+-JSON:with a structure capable of holding current weather data for cities across the UK
+-will extract data from
+weather.json, and display that data on a HTML page (weather.html) in table format.